How Similar Are Methamphetamines to Amphetamines?

 - Permanent psychosis

+As a result, people who take meth can stay awake for days on a binge, according to the Center for Substance Abuse Research.
 When a person who uses meth hasn’t slept in several days, a stage called tweaking can begin, according to CESAR.
 In this stage, the individual experiences extreme paranoia and irritability, and craves more of the drug.
 However, because a tolerance point has been reached, the same level of high cannot be experienced, leading to frustration and erratic behavior that can result in violence.

 Meth also has profound physical effects, from the decaying teeth and infections of “meth mouth” to the open sores and ragged scars caused by delayed healing and agitated skin scratching and picking.
 Severe weight loss and malnutrition can lead to a form of anorexia.
 This severe appearance can make a person who abuses meth relatively easy to recognize.